jjuncho/QuarantineCalories/README.md

 Home is the view once the user has logged in.
 It has all the information of the calories.
 It has the components:
  * foodInfo
-    * Is the component used to render the food name a calorie for the daily food intake information.
+    * Is the component used to render the food name and calorie for the daily food intake information.

  * addItemForm
     * Used to add items to the daily intake.